- Conditions We Treat

 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.

-If you are referred to CCL for diagnosis, your consultant or oncologist will advise you as to which tests are relevant, however most cases of chronic lymphocytic leukaemia are discovered during unrelated routine blood tests.
+If you are referred to CCL for diagnosis, your consultant or oncologist will advise you as to which tests are relevant.
 Once CLL is suspected, or if any symptoms are shown, tests to diagnose include:

-At CCL, patients with CLL are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT, from our Haemato-Oncology department, headed by Professor Ray Powles, CBE.
+At CCL, patients with CLL are treated by a specialist multidisciplinary team headed by Professor Ray Powles, CBE.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 As most people diagnosed with chronic lymphocytic leukaemia don’t have symptoms, immediate treatment isn’t usually recommended.
 Some people can live for years or decades with chronic lymphocytic leukaemia without developing symptoms or needing treatment, as there is no advantage to starting treatment before symptoms appear.

 In such cases, a policy of “watchful waiting” is usually recommended, which involves regular visits to your doctor and blood tests so that your condition can be closely monitored.